 The amount of stuff you have in your booth is critical.
 How many times have you seen a booth that looks like a poorly run flea market?
-You know the kind that has stuff crammed into every space.
-You cannot impress potential buyer this way.
+You know, the kind that has stuff crammed into every space.
+You cannot impress potential buyers this way.
 If you wonder why you are not getting the best price for your work and this in any way resembles how you set up your booth, you have a partial answer.

 The reverse problem is the booth looks empty.
 That begs the question of what’s going on here?
-Unless it is the last hours of a successful show and you are clearing inventory to avoid shipping it home, you want your booth to be well stocked, and organized.
+Unless it is the last hours of a successful show and you are clearing inventory to avoid shipping it home, you want your booth to be well-stocked and organized.
 Give thought to how you present your work.
 Is there a flow to what the viewer is seeing?
 Or, are they finding a jumble of things that make it hard for them to connect with your work?

 Your ambiance will, of course, vary with the type of art you have, who you are, and what vibe you want to give.
-Selling serene landscapes is one environment, selling images of hot chicks on hot motorcycles is another.
-Cater to your crowd, but keep it classy and organized no matter what the motif and message you are sending.
+Selling serene landscapes is one environment; selling images of hot chicks on hot motorcycles is another.
+Cater to your crowd, but keep it classy and organized no matter the motif and message you are sending.

 Cohesiveness & Clarity.

 A word of caution here.
 I would sometimes sell ad space or show space to an artist or publisher, and when I first got to see their work, I was astounded.
 It was not why you might think.
 It was because all the work looked similar.
 I know I just told you to have cohesiveness and clarity.
-That does not mean loading your booth with 100 originals of the same subject, or in the same palette.
+That does not mean loading your booth with 100 originals of the same subject or in the same palette.

 In graphic design, white or negative space is critical.
-I mentioned how clutter is a show killer, so is lack of access to a booth.
+I mentioned how clutter is a show killer, so is a lack of access to a booth.
 One of the worst things you can do is put a table in the front of your booth.
 NEVER do that.
 It sends a strong visual message that you are attempting to create a barrier between the buyer and you.

 You want an inviting environment as much as possible.
 Blocking the entry is a terrible idea.
-I realize there is a delicate balance between wanting to have enough product to display and keeping the amount of negative space to an appealing amount.
+I realize a delicate balance between wanting to have enough product to display and keeping the amount of negative space to an appealing amount.
 I would tend to push it towards more space.
 Just a tad more than makes you comfortable is likely to have the exact opposite effect on potential buyers.

 How you look affects your potential buyer’s assessment of you and your art.
 It also affects your self-confidence and esteem.
 You want to look professional.
 It sends a message to the buyer that you care about yourself and your art.
 You don’t have to dress to the nines.
 Some shows are outdoors in weather from hot and dry to wet and cold.
 You should be wearing attire appropriate for the venue.
 It should be comfortable to help you stay in the moment during those long show hours.

-What you are wearing should be fresh, not wrinkled, old or tattered.
+What you are wearing should be fresh, not wrinkled, old, or tattered.
 It’s all part of the same thing, which is the booth visitor experience.
-Within a few brief seconds, they are already making assumptions about you, your booth and your art.
-Your clothing and personal appearance art part of that quick assessment.
+Within a few brief seconds, they are already making assumptions about you, your booth, and your art: your clothing and personal appearance art part of that quick assessment.

 Besides wearing appropriate attire, you should make sure your appearance is as good as it can be.
 Your hair is neatly combed or brushed.
 You don’t have food sticking in your teeth.
 The whole idea is to look successful.
 Confidence begets confidence.
 People naturally gravitate to those who appear successful and confident.
-Whether you feel internally like you are confident is not the issue.
+Whether you feel internal like you are confident is not the issue.
 It is about outwardly portraying confidence.
 Just showing high confidence helps you sell more art.

-While you may not have control over the circumstances that have put you in a foul mood, you have full control over how you choose to react to those circumstances.
+While you may not have control over the circumstances that have put you in a foul mood, you have complete control over how you choose to react to those circumstances.
 Your mind over matter power is off the charts.
 Learning how to put your negative feelings in check and work towards presenting a confident, if not happy demeanor, makes your art shine.
-It makes you more interesting.
+It makes you more attractive.
 It will sell more art.